dhmit/gender_novels/tutorials/unboxing.md

 #### Install git
 We will use git to work together on our shared codebase.
-Git is a version-control software that allows us work on code individually until a new function or feature is ready and battle-tested.
+Git is a version-control software that allows us work on code individually until a new function or feature is ready and tested.
 At this point the new code gets "pushed" to our
 [main repository](https://github.com/dhmit/gender_novels) and becomes part of the code base of everyone working on the project.